 (Designed to help prepare for the CompTIA Network+ certification exam.)
-Prerequisite: IFSM 201.
+Prerequisite: CMIT 202 or CMSC 115 (or CMIS 141).
 An introduction to networking technologies for local area networks, wide area networks, and wireless networks.
 The aim is to recognize the type of network design appropriate for a given scenario.
 Topics include the OSI (open system interconnection) model, security, and networking protocols.
 Students may receive credit for only one of the following courses: CMIT 265 or CMIT 265M.